AriPerkkio/tutorial-vite-plugin/src/content/tutorial/1-vite-plugin/1-yaml-plugin/4-processing-yaml-files/content.md

 - Convert contents of `.yaml` file into Javascript using `parse` from `yaml` package
 - Serialize the Javascript object into `string` and return it as default export from the `load` hook

-Contents of `content.yaml` should appear in preview as JSON. ✅
+Contents of `content.yaml` should appear in preview as JSON.&nbsp;✅